 5. First Aid

-Many items in a first aid kit can be used on your dog, however, adding a couple extra items will have you better prepared.
-Adjust your dog to boots to protect their paws for the extreme elements or even sharp rock terrain.
+Many items in a first aid kit can be used on your dog, however, adding a couple of extra items will have you better prepared.
+Adjust your dog to boots to protect its paws from the elements or even sharp rock terrain.
 Cuts can happen, and having boots in your kit can be used to protect a wound.
 Another great alternative can be a pad balm to protect and moisturize a dog’s pads.
-Most kits will have tweezers which you can use to remove ticks, or you can add a tick remove to your first aid kit.
+Most kits will have tweezers which you can use to remove ticks, or you can add a tick remover to your first aid kit.

-Make sure you provide your dog with clean drinking water, they too can get sick from contaminated water.
+Make sure you provide your dog with clean drinking water as they can get sick from contaminated water.
 Follow the same practice you would with your own drinking water.
-Boil first, allow to cool and give to your dog.

-Keep in mind, most of these items for your dog are things your dog can carry in their own pack.
-The items I carry for them is the Corus Quilt, which is shared between me and the dogs.
+Keep in mind, that most of these items for your dog are things your dog can carry in their own pack.
+The item I carry for them is the Corus Quilt, which is shared between me and the dogs.
 Another item I carry is the first aid kit.
-Remember to put all items in a zip block bag so they stay dry in case it rains or your dog decided to trek through any rivers along the way.
-Packing these ten essentials for backpacking with dogs will provide you and your dog a better camping experience together.
+Remember to put all items in a zip lock bag so they stay dry in case it rains or your dog decided to trek through any rivers along the way.
+Packing these ten essentials for backpacking with dogs will provide you and your dog with a better camping experience together.